Music Theatre Major

 What can you do with a music theatre degree?

+This major is intended to be paired with another major or minor, giving you the freedom to expand your skills and explore your interests.
 The skills developed through musical theatre training transfer to many professions.
 Communication skills, problem-solving abilities, cooperation, and initiative learned through theatre benefit any career path.
 At CCU, you are prepared to pursue theatre and acting with excellence while remaining spiritually grounded, equipped to bring light and life to the performing arts wherever God calls you.

 What courses will you take in the music theatre program?